dbt-labs/docs.getdbt.com/website/docs/docs/cloud/secure/vcs-privatelink.md

 ## Configure in dbt Cloud

-Once the dbt Labs team confirms that the PrivateLink integration is complete, you can select it as part of a new or existing git configuration.
-Select **PrivateLink Endpoint** as the connection type, and your configured integrations will appear in the dropdown menu.
-This is a manual process; the existing connections remain configured as they were until this step is complete.
+Once dbt confirms that the PrivateLink integration is complete, you can use it in a new or existing git configuration.
+1. Select **PrivateLink Endpoint** as the connection type, and your configured integrations will appear in the dropdown menu.
+2. Select the configured endpoint from the drop down list.
+3. Click **Save**.

 <Lightbox src="/img/docs/dbt-cloud/cloud-configuring-dbt-cloud/vcs-setup-new.png" width="80%" title="Configuring a new git integration" />